ConsciousML/terragrunt-template-live-aws/docs/ci_cd.md

 ### Continuous Deployment (CD)

-Runs automatically when a PR is **merged to `main`**:
-- Deploys changes to the **production environment**
+Runs automatically when a PR is **merged to `main`** and deploys changes to the **production environment**.
-- Runs `terragrunt stack generate`
-- Initializes backend
-- Applies all changes with `--non-interactive`

 **Important**: CD automatically applies to production.
 Always review the production plan from CI before merging.
-If you want to skip the deployment, add the `skip-cd` before merging the PR.
+If you want to skip the deployment, add the `skip-cd` tag before merging the PR.

 ## Setup

 ### Initial Setup
-Follow the [bootstrap guide](https://github.com/ConsciousML/terragrunt-template-catalog-gcp/tree/main/bootstrap/enable_tg_github_actions) once to:
+Follow the [bootstrap guide](https://github.com/ConsciousML/terragrunt-template-catalog-aws/tree/main/bootstrap/enable_tg_github_actions) once to:
-- Configure GitHub Actions authentication with GCP using Workload Identity Federation
+- Configure GitHub Actions authentication with AWS
-- Create the service account with required IAM roles
+- Create a IAM Role with the required policies
 - Set up deploy keys for private repository access
-- Configure GitHub secrets
+- Add GitHub secrets to be retrieved by GitHub Actions workflows.

 ## Using the CI/CD

-### Standard Pull Request Workflow

 1. Create a branch with your infrastructure changes:
    ```bash
    git checkout -b feature/update-instance-size
    ```

-2. Make changes into the Terraform code, units, and stacks in the catalog repository by following its [development workflow](https://github.com/ConsciousML/terragrunt-template-catalog-gcp/blob/main/docs/development.md).
+2. Make changes into the Terraform code, units, and stacks in the catalog repository by following its [development workflow](https://github.com/ConsciousML/terragrunt-template-catalog-aws/blob/main/docs/development.md).

 3. Next, update a stack configuration or add a new stack.
 For example:
 ```hcl